HewlettPackard/hpe-sd-cloud/docker/images/sd-base-ansible/README.md

 Building
 --------

-In order to ease building a build-wrapper script `build.sh` script is provided.
+In order to ease building a build-wrapper script (`build.sh`) is provided.
 This script will build the image and tag it as `sd-base-ansible`.

 In order to build the image behind a corporate proxy it is necessary to define the appropriate proxy environment variables.
 Such variables are specified by default by the build-wrapper script.
 In order to use a different proxy just define them as appropriate in your environment.